dreaddymck/send-to-kodi/README.md

    - *Youtube add-on* for better youtube support.

 1. Install on your Linux machine:
-   - `youtube-dl or yt-dlp` to add support for hundreds of video sites.
+   - `yt-dlp` to add support for hundreds of video sites.
    - `python-twisted` to enable local file sharing and MPEG-DASH support.
    - `jq`                      JSON Processing
    - `zenity`                  Graphical interface